jedijulia/mongo-polls/README.md

 mongo-polls
 ===========

-polls app using django-nonrel with mongodb
+poll app using django-nonrel with mongodb